SamWindell/Signet/docs/usage.md

 ## undo
 ### Description:
-Undoes any changes made by the last run of Signet; files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
+Undo any changes made by the last run of Signet; files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
 You can only undo once - you cannot keep going back in history.

 ### Usage:
   `undo`